jostrm/azure-enterprise-scale-ml/README.md

 Since "mirror-only" design, Pull requests are not possible, except for ESML admins.
 See LICENCE file (open source, MIT license)
 Speaking of open source, contributors: <br>
-- Credit to `Kim Berg` and `Ben Kooijman` for contributing! (kudos to the ESML IP calculator and Bicep for esml-project)
+- Credit to `Kim Berg` and `Ben Kooijman` for contributing! (kudos to the ESML IP calculator and Bicep additions for esml-project type)
 - Credit to `Christofer Högvall` for contributing! (kudos to the Powershell script, to enable Resource providers, if not exits)
     - `azure-enterprise-scale-ml\environment_setup\aifactory\bicep\esml-util\26-enable-resource-providers.ps1`